psaxioti/OpenTRIM/README.md

-# ions
+# `OpenTRIM`

-A C++ Monte-Carlo code for simulating ion transport in materials.

-The emphasis is on calculation of target damage.
+A C++ Monte-Carlo code for simulating ion transport in materials with an emphasis on calculation of radiation damage.

-`ions` offers the following components:
+`OpenTRIM` offers the following components:

-- `ions-gui`: A GUI tool to configure, run and evaluate simulations
+- `opentrim-gui`: A GUI tool to configure, run and evaluate simulations
-- `ions`: A command line program for batch mode
+- `opentrim`: A command line program for batch mode
-- `libions`: A C++ library with all the ion transport code, which can be linked to external applications
+- `libopentrim`: A C++ library with all the ion transport code, which can be linked to external applications
 - `libxs_*`: A set of C++ libraries for screened Coulomb scattering calculations with various potentials, `* = ZBL, Moliere, ...`
 - `libdedx`: A C++ library for electronic stopping & straggling calculations

-Documentation can be found here: https://ir2-lab.gitlab.io/iradinapp
+Documentation can be found here: https://ir2-lab.gitlab.io/opentrim

 ## Getting started